Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

-The various hyper-parameters used for the models, relevance functions and mitigation methods can be found in Appendix~\ref{sec:appendix_hyperparameter}.
+The various hyper-parameters for the models, relevance functions and mitigation methods can be found in Appendix~\ref{sec:appendix_hyperparameter}.

-The probabilistic loss weighted loss-function and BMC are not available off the shelf in common machine learning libraries.
-Due to the poor performance for the MLP model, the implementation of both for XGBoosting tree and Random Forest was omitted.
+The probabilistic loss function is not readily available in common machine learning libraries.
+Given the already large scope of the study and the poor performance of probabilistic loss for the MLP model, the implementation of both for XGBoosting tree and Random Forest is omitted.

+We evaluate DenseLoss with a squared-error error, which makes it identical to SERA (as stated in Section \ref{sec:sera}).
+Therefore, we omit an evaluation of SERA.

+In addition, we omit cost-sensitive learning based on BMC.
+BMC is only applicable under the assumption that the training data distribution is imbalanced, while the test data distribution is uniform.
+This is not the case in our evaluation and would therefore be an unfair comparison.

-For density-distance relevance and density-ratio relevance, the probability density function associated with the domain relevance $f_\text{r}$ is required in addition to the empirical distribution of the target variable $f_\text{x}$.
-If necessary, $f_\text{r}$ can be adjusted by the user to give more weight to certain areas of the domain.
+For density-distance relevance and density-ratio relevance, the probability density function associated with the domain priority $f_\text{p}$ is required in addition to the empirical distribution of the target variable $f_\text{x}$.
+If necessary, $f_\text{p}$ can be adjusted by the user to give more weight to certain areas of the domain.
 We use the mean squared error loss, which is based on a uniform cost assumption \citep{anand1993improved}.
-For better comparability with other relevance functions, we thus assume that there is no domain preference and the domain relevance distribution is therefore assumed to be uniform.
+For better comparability with other relevance functions, we thus assume that there is no domain preference and the domain-priority distribution is uniform.

-The mean squared error loss is not optimal for capturing the performance in imbalanced scenarios.
-Another possibility would be the $F_1$-measure for regression \citep{torgo2009precision}.
-However, it has the disadvantage that the dataset for evaluation has to be split in two based on a user-defined relevance threshold to artificially create a minority and majority subset.

-Another possibility is the squared error-relevance area (SERA) metric, which needs no user-defined threshold \citep{ribeiro2020imbalanced}.
-However, both $F_1$-measure and SERA have the disadvantage that when comparing two relevance functions, it is not possible to distinguish whether the performance improvement comes from a better adapted model or from a difference in the relevance functions.
-For the comparison of combinations of relevance function and mitigation method, we therefore follow the evaluation of \citet{steininger2021density} and \citet{camacho2024wsmoter}, who evaluate the performance based on the discretized target domain.